pytchlang/pytch-tutorials/trimon/tutorial.md

 ### Add a time limit (advanced)

 Add a timer so that the player has to press the buttons quickly enough.
-If they don't press a button for more than, let’s say two seconds, they lose.
+For example, you could make it so that if the player waits for more than two seconds before pressing a button, they lose.